a balloon carrying a smartphone.

 1. That’s it!

 Tip: you can set a custom location by choosing Custom in the Location drop-down menu and entering the latitude and longitude.
-Since no regular person memorizes such information, you can find the latitude and longitude of a desired location on Google Maps:
+Since it’s unlikely anyone memorizes such information, you can find the latitude and longitude of a desired location on Google Maps:

 1. Go to Google Maps.